krezh/containers/apps/vrising/README.md

 ## Usage

-Run the container directly, build locally, use the compose file, run in a k8s environment with the helm chart... what ever floats your boat. <br>

-Persistent storage should be mounted to /opt/steam/vrising/save-data
+Persistent storage should be mounted to /savedata and /serverdata

 ## Environment Variables